-They are looking for instances of fraud, or simply large errors in either the numbers that make up the accounts, or the narrative that appears in, say, the accompanying director's report.
+These are typically firms of qualified chartered accountants, who spend time at the company, talking to managers and checking records.
+The auditor is looking for fraud, or large errors in either the numbers that make up the accounts, or the narrative that appears in, say, the accompanying director's report.

 Subscribe to MoneyWeek

 Subscribe to MoneyWeek today and get your first six magazine issues absolutely FREE